Shorten Your Book Manuscript with These 12 Tips

 If you’re writing a book and you know you have to cut words, you need this advice.

 Ignore this advice at your peril.
-You may alienate your readers and your publisher (or potential publisher), and your book will be the worse for it.
+You may alienate your readers and your publisher (or potential publisher), and your book will be worse for it.

 Shorten your manuscript, and you’ll better appeal to your readers, to publishers (if you’re traditionally published), and to conventional wisdom.
 Come publishing time, you’ll have a better book.